PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 we can ask whether much earlier spcies could show the basics of consciousness.
 If a mouse is looking at its surroundings and is able to have some representation of them, a representation that includes itself, then if it can choose a route for itself to its burrow, that seems to me to be an early form of consciousness.
 "Let's see, if I am *there* and the bush is *there* and the log is *there*, and my burrow is behind the tree, then I should go to the left of the bush, over log, and to the right of the tree, and there will be the burrow."
-The mouse is making a representation of its environment with a representation of itself, viewed from outside.
+The mouse is making a representation of its environment which includes a representation of itself, viewed from outside.
 From there, more elaborate forms of consciousness could, I think, evolve.

 And there is, in fact, evidence of such a map of the surroundings in the brains of rats.
 See, for example, [this report](https://www.hhmi.org/news/uncovering-the-neural-basis-for-hypothetical-thinking-in-rats)).